 Funding a Scholarship

-By supporting an annual named scholarship or investing in a named endowment, your gift will go a long way in aiding the young men and women, that we are privileged to serve, a quality Catholic education
+By supporting an annual named scholarship or investing in a named endowment, your gift will go a long way in aiding young men and women, that we are privileged to serve, a quality Catholic education.

 Bishop Fenwick High School encourages you to consider creating a named scholarship.
 All gifts are tax deductible and will be acknowledged in the Falcon Network Annual Report issue.
-To establish a named scholarship or learn more about the process in person, please contact Mike Raiff (Director of Development) at, firstname.lastname@example.org.
-206 or
+To establish a named scholarship or learn more about the process in person, please contact our Development Office.

 Annual Named Scholarship